 time in finite mercy is left handed. it complements with obligation, liberty; reverie, loss. time spins in mute splendor as vacant gods give and take with unbridled generosity nothing at all and everything.

-it's encouraging to know
+it's somehow encouraging

-ish ka bibble fit and fiddle momraths outgrabe. tu ra lura whine and cheese celery and marmalade.
+ish ka bibble fit and fiddle momraths outgrabe. tu ra lura whine and cheese, celery and marmalade.

 "recall the rain gift," she said, "always shine." a goddess whispers through cool beauty, "why moan about the wind?" language sleeps and moments are a place, a dream...